 It’s the glancing moves while attending to the massage itself that electrifies things, the finely calibrated erotic massage that stops just short of sexual massage.

 Despite their previous experience, America-bound Chinese massage workers have to be retrained in the polite massage routines and the slower, deliberate stroking favored by customers here.
 Her training seems not to have wholly succeeded, for she pushes all the way down over my belly to my pubic hair and the base of my penis.
 She stops short of grabbing me outright.
-It’s just affectionate teasing of the sort I’ve frequently encountered in China and Thailand, and she repeats it.
+It’s just affectionate teasing of the sort I’ve frequently encountered in China and Thailand.
+She repeats the move.
 My cock jumps to life and pokes out from the edge of the sheet as a result of her lax draping.
 If this were taking place at Massage Envy and I was the sort to grow outraged, she’d probably be out of a job and her massage career wrecked.
 Working in a Chinese-run establishment, she’s considerably safer.
 In the unlikely event a male customer ever complained, they’d deny everything and quietly shunt her to another massage shop in the extensive Chinese network.
 And she’d likely have wondered what the hell went wrong in the first place.
 All she was doing was intuiting the kind of treatment her customer wanted and delivered it.
 Inadequately schooled in U.S. massage etiquette, she was simply doing the job she assumed she was hired to do.
-Moreover, by inciting male customers to come back with little erotic gestures, she is precisely the kind of masseuse they want.
+Moreover, by inciting male customers to come back with these little erotic gestures, she is precisely the kind of masseuse the shop wants.